vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 - Connecting pipelines together - The ability to take input from another pipeline.
 - Component reuse - The ability to define boilerplate for reuse across many different pipelines.
 This will likely align with Datadog’s “pipeline catalogue”.
 - Pipeline quotas - The ability to limit how much data a pipeline can send to a sink.
+- Visibility of the components - The ability to give access to any components within the system.

 ## Pain

-- The only possibility to reuse the same set of transform between multiple configuration file is by duplicating them.
 - If an admin wants to split responsibilities between `ops` and `devs` by only allowing the `ops` to deal with `sources/sinks` and the `devs`, it's currently not possible.

 ## User Experience